Ridalor/Customer/docs/usage.md

 To get the name of the currently logged in customer, send a get request to the docker url specified at the top with this URI: /v1/customer/name.

-> The returned firstName and LastName are strings.
+> The returned firstName and lastName are strings.
 The name below is just an example.
 If the Customer does not have a first and/or last name, it will be an empty string

 #### Returns

-* On success, the status code is 201 and you get this json object:
+* On success, the status code is 202 and you get this json object:

-    In this example the Customer have a first name, but do not have a last name
+    In this example the Customer's name is "Test Customer".
     ```json
        {
            "message": "The Name for the current customer was found",